 Book prescription scheme

-Reading Well Books on Prescription scheme
+Reading Well books on prescription scheme

-Additionally some collections may be available in the Community Libraries too.
+Additionally some collections may be available in the Community libraries too.
 Please check with your local library.

-How does the prescription work?
+How does the prescription work

 If the book you have been prescribed is on loan, you will be offered a free reservation so we can get the book to you as quickly as possible.

-- Prescription books can be kept for 3 weeks and an extension may be possible if no one else is waiting for the book.
+Prescription books can be kept for three weeks and an extension may be possible if no one else is waiting for the book.
 Some of the books contain assessments and/or diary sheets, so you will ned to make a copy before filling them in.